 “Jesus takes that profound truth, ‘You can’t take it with you’ and adds a stunning qualification.
 By telling us to store up treasures for ourselves in heaven, He gives us a breathtaking corollary, which I call the Treasure Principle: You can’t take it with you —

-How does that work?
-Please give this song a sing-along listen and come back for more on rewards and incentives with a view to living for God right now and always.
+Please give this song a sing-along listen and come back for more on rewards and incentives with a view to living for God right now — and always.

 “You catch more flies with honey than with vinegar.”
-Wise parents (and teachers, managers — anyone tasked with shaping behavior in others) know how important it is to:
+Wise parents (and teachers, managers — anyone tasked with shaping behavior in others) apply that idea when they:

 2. REWARD behavior they want to see more of.

-Certainly, God is God, and we are not.
-He could have set things up — and it would not have been unreasonable — that we should learn His will and just do it, end of story.
+God could have set things up — and it would not have been unreasonable — that we should learn His will and just do it — end of story.
+But God set it up so that living for Him now brings benefits.
+Sometimes sooner, sometimes later.

-But God is so wonderful that He sees to it that living for Him now most often results in benefits we can easily SEE now.
 For example, when we use the spiritual abilities given to us with the new birth we cultivate and produce more and more “fruit of the spirit” – love, joy, peace, longsuffering, gentleness, goodness, faith, meekness and temperance.
-That is sowing and reaping in action.
+That is “kingdom-style” sowing and reaping in action.
 In God’s creation, things just love to grow!

 - Incorruptible Crown (1 Corinthians 9:25-27)